 *Note: Registrants must have an email address to register.
 If you do not have an email address, contact our office at 204-474-8754.

 Ageism is rampant across the world and has been identified by the World Health Organization (WHO) as a major issue facing older adults.
 For older adults to be fully valued by society and hence included socially, ageism needs to be overcome.
 Unfortunately, many ways that are currently used to communicate about aging might unknowingly have negative effects.
 Based on public opinion research and empirical testing, the FrameWorks Institute has developed a new toolkit for communicating about aging.

 The afternoon session will be an opportunity for participants to identify and discuss situations where ageism exists.
 Participants will work in groups to strategize how to combat ageism in Manitoba.

-Anyone who communicates about aging including: staff and board members of organizations related to older people (e.g., seniors centres, advocacy and programming organizations, age-friendly community committees, etc.), government and regional health authority staff, media, teachers, students, researchers, and older people.
+Anyone who communicates about aging or is concerned about ageism, including: staff and board members of organizations related to older people (e.g., seniors centres, advocacy and programming organizations, age-friendly community committees, etc.), government and regional health authority staff, media, teachers, students, researchers, and older people.